heinrich-ulbricht/spmt-plus/README.md

 ### Configuration

-`[SpmtModifications]::ActivatePatches` can be used to activate or deactivate the majority of patches.

-`[SpmtModifications]::SkipViews` can be used to skip all list views from migration.
+See above sections for most of the configuration options.

 `[SpmtModifications]::LogToConsole` can be used to toggle console output for log messages.
 Note: console output interfers with the SPMT progress indicator in Visual Studio Code.

 ## Notes

-Add additional list template types you need to the `GetSupportedListTemplatesPostfix` method.
-Other checks for title etc. are already completely disabled.

-Since I couldn't get the SPMT to produce a decent log file I also patched the logging methods and write the log output to the `spmtplus.log` file that will be created in the current directory.
+I also patched the logging methods and write the log output to the `spmtplus.log` file that will be created in the current directory.
+Additional log messages from the patched methods can be found there.

-Some log messages will also be written to the console, check the methods like `LogDebugPrefix` to modify this as you wish.

 You can see and modify all of this additional functionality in the patch script!
 ## More list template information